 Name : Mr. Mohammed Al Ruwaidhi, Chairperson.
 Year of Joining : 2021 Education : Master of Business Administration MBA and Honor Degree B.Sc. in Process Operation.
-Experience : Over the past 15 years, Mohammed has worked in OQ Downstream in various departments, and currently, he is holding the position of Aromatics and Energy Vice President, In-charge of production, stabilization, and optimization of operations including process operations management, cost management, quality control, and human resource management.
-Leading multi-functions consist of 128 employees with different job profiles.
+Experience : Over the past 15 years, Mohammed has worked in OQ Downstream in various departments, and currently, he is holding the position of Aromatics and Energy Vice President, in charge of production, stabilization, and optimization of operations including process operations management, cost management, quality control, and human resource management.
+Leading multi-functions consists of 128 employees with different job profiles.

 Name : Mr. Sangmin Jee, Deputy Chairperson.
 Year of Joining : 2022 Education : Moscow State Institute of International Relationship, Specialist of regional studies.
-Experience : Sangmin Jee has joined LX International (former LG International) 13 years ago, he held positions such as general manager and deputy general manager in various countries.
+Experience : Sangmin Jee joined LX International (former LG International) 13 years ago, he held positions such as general manager and deputy general manager in various countries.
 He is an expert in the CIS and the Middle East and is fluent in Russian.
 He has experience in business development focused on large-scale petrochemical complexes and electric power projects.
-Sangmin Jee is currently responsible for branches in Muscat, Dubai and Ashgabat.
+Sangmin Jee is currently responsible for branches in Muscat, Dubai, and Ashgabat.

 Name Mr. Hamid A. Hamirani, Director.

-Year of Joining : 2019 Education : Mr. Hamirani is a Fellow of the Chartered Association of Certified Accountants (FCCA), United Kingdom.
-He is holding a degree in Bachelor of Commerce.
-Experience : Hamid is a former advisor to the Minister of Finance and former independent member of Oman Investment Fund which is now part of the Oman Investment Authority.
-Hamid represented Ministry of Finance on the Petroleum Development Oman Board Finance Committee, Sovereign Rating Committee, & Public Finance Management Project Team.
+Year of Joining : 2019

+Education : Mr. Hamirani is a Fellow of the Chartered Association of Certified Accountants (FCCA), United Kingdom.
+He holds a degree in Bachelor of Commerce.